Pauline von Hügel: Career

 Pauline remained unmarried and lived a quiet life with her mother and Miss Mary Ellen Redmayne, the mother's school companion and lifelong friend, at Boscombe, Bournemouth, Dorset, in the south of England.
 There, Pauline was continually active in the service of charity, and especially in the care of the poor.
 She began writing for The Catholic Fireside, in which appeared short lives of St. Cecilia, St. Benedict, St. Francis, and St. Ignatius, as well as several tales.
 In 1895, she wrote the Price of the Pearl, published by the Catholic Truth Society; it was a sixpenny volume containing four short stories, three on English Catholic life during the days of the persecution, and one of which the scene is laid in Italy, but the theme is the conversion of a young American girl and her Scotch governess.
 A sketch of Lady Clare Feilding appeared in the Catholic Magazine.
 Carmen's Secret came out in the Catholic Magazine, and was republished in book form by the Catholic Truth Society.

-Charitable in the extreme, so that never was she heard to speak harshly of anyone, she was severe on herself alone, and punished herself for shortcomings that were visible to no one else.
-In the depths of a most severe winter, she trudged on foot in the snow from Moorfield Grove, Bournemouth, to Pokesdown, Bournemouth to instruct some poor converts, to teach the children their catechism, to gather young girls round her at the club and help to brighten their lives by some cheerful amusement.